We need calming techniques to get us through life without being buried in our anxiety.

 I love this journal!
 It has 600 pages, much more than your normal journal or notebook!!
 And has a table of contents too.
 It is easy to use, and is a nice 7×9 (not super small or too large).
 Add some tabs and not only do you have a journal for your anxiety, but you have sections for your therapy/dr notes, dreams and goals, these calming techniques, and more!!

 Getting it out of your mind and heart helps take the anxiety and pain away.
 That paper is a physical representation that no one has to see or hear, unless YOU choose.
 Writing it out puts you in control of your anxiety and allows you go to at your own pace.
 It’s extremely cathartic.
-Think of it like spring cleaning for your mind!
+Think of it as spring cleaning for your mind!
 Purge and make way for those happier emotions and memories!

 Still not convinced journaling is right for you?
 Read Journaling 13 Huge Reasons You Need to.